Pwd9000-ML/blog-devto/posts/Github-ActionsHackathon21/Github-ActionsHackathon21.md

 ### Overview

 I decided to submit one of my github Actions hacks I did earlier this year as part of this years **ActionsHackathon21** contest.
-In my original post I
+In my original post I ...

+Here is the link to the original post

+## Submission Category: DIY Deployments

+## Yaml File or Link to Code